yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> `'place-items'` is a shorthand property for `'justify-items'` and `'align-items'`.<br>
+> `'place-items'` is a shorthand property for `'justify-items'` and `'align-items'`.
-> It allows to align items with the block and inline directions simultaneously.
+> > It allows to align items with the block and inline directions simultaneously.
-> > In this example, items wil be aligned to the start along the inline axis and streched along the block
+> > > In this example, items wil be aligned to the start along the inline axis and streched along the block

 # ▶️ Justification